 An Important Note About SEO

-If your team isn’t well-versed in target keywords, topic clusters, sitemaps, meta descriptions, and beyond, it’s worth investing in a startup SEO Consultant to help your team develop a solid SEO plan.
+If your team isn’t well-versed in target keywords, backlinks, topic clusters, sitemaps, meta descriptions, and beyond, it’s worth investing in a startup SEO Consultant to help your team develop a solid SEO plan.

 2. Schedule Content Production Months Out